Uniforming is one of the Methods of Cub Scouting. It demonstrates membership and shows achievement.

 Pack 862 uses two uniforms: field uniform (“class A”) and activity uniform (“class B”).

-Tiger, Wolf, Bear (1st – 3rd grades) field uniform
+Tiger, Wolf, Bear (grades 1-3) field uniform parts

 - Cub Scout shirt

-- Cub Scout Switchback pants (the pants legs zip off to become shorts)
+- Cub Scout Switchback pants (the pant legs zip off to become shorts)

 - Cub Scout socks: Tigers: Tiger socks.
 Wolf & Bear: Ankle or crew Cub Scout socks.